Tyrone Taylor Preview, Player Props: Brewers vs. Pirates

 Tyrone Taylor At The Plate

-- Taylor is hitting .206 with nine doubles, a triple, five home runs and six walks.
+- Taylor is batting .207 with nine doubles, a triple, five home runs and six walks.

-- In 51.0% of his 51 games this season, Taylor has picked up at least one hit.
-He's also had seven multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.